Once-extinct Macaws are Repopulating Iberá

 June 29, 2020, CORRIENTES — After a century-long absence from Corrientes Province in Northeast Argentina, five juvenile red-and-green macaws were released in Yerbalito, in the protected wetlands of Iberá, as the second population reintroduced by Rewilding Argentina, a strategic partner of Tompkins Conservation.
 The project seeks to recover the native fauna of Argentina’s largest wetlands and generate a sustainable development model based on the recovery of ecosystems and nature-based tourism.
-It has been carried out with the Government of the Province of Corrientes, Arcadia Charitable Trust, and Argentina’s National Parks Administration.
+It has been carried out with the Government of the Province of Corrientes, Arcadia Charitable Fund, and Argentina’s National Parks Administration.

 Though Iberá Park is teeming with wildlife, the macaws are seen as crucial to saving the dwindling Paraná forest, since as seed dispersers, the species helps to regenerate native forest.
 Explorers’ records from between 1809 and 1945 indicate the presence of Ara chloropterus in northern Argentina.
 However, hunting, domestication, religious offerings, and cattle ranching during the eighteenth and nineteenth centuries drove the macaw to extinction.